Father and son paint the interior walls of their home.

 2. Home Equity Loan

-A home equity loan is often referred to as a second mortgage, and it can also be used for home renovations.
-This loan allows you to borrow your home equity as a lump sum and repay what you borrow in monthly installments.
-Home equity loans come with fixed rates and loan terms ranging from five to 30 years.
-Unlike a cash-out refinance, you keep your current mortgage.
+A home equity loan is a second mortgage that you can use for home renovations.
+You borrow against your home equity as a lump sum, then repay what you borrow in monthly installments.
+Home equity loans have fixed rates and loan terms ranging from five to 30 years.

-Some lenders will let you borrow up to 90% of your home’s equity, though this depends on your credit score and financial situation.
-The interest rates will be lower than you’d get with a personal loan, but you’ll also have two monthly mortgage payments.
-You can deduct the mortgage interest on a second mortgage if the funds go toward home improvements.
+The interest rate for a home equity loan will be lower than what you’d get with a personal loan, but you’ll also have two monthly mortgage payments.
+You can deduct the mortgage interest on a second mortgage from your taxes if the funds are used for home improvements.

 3. Home Equity Line Of Credit